“Therefore I tell you that the kingdom of God will be taken away from you and given to a people who will produce its fruit.” (Matthew 21:43)

 Second, the illusion is completed by the limitations of the senses and the mind.
 As we become tricked into thinking that we are these physical bodies, we become enmeshed in the world of the physical senses - thinking these temporary forms and things of the physical world will somehow satisfy us.

-In the same way, this physical body and mind and physical world is all designed to allow us to forget the reality of the Supreme Being for awhile.
+In the same way, this physical body and mind and physical world are all designed to allow us to forget the reality of the Supreme Being for a while.
 Why?

 Because we wanted to get away from God.
 We wanted our independence from Him.
 We wanted to be happy without Him.
 So He set up a virtual world to allow us that freedom.